-Apart from the difficulty of making a good soft sound at slow bowspeeds, very long, slow, soft bow strokes tends to make the left hand seize up.
-It is extremely difficult to maintain loose relaxed left hand shifting and vibrato when the right hand is moving so slowly.
+Apart from the difficulty of making a good soft sound at slow bowspeeds, very long, slow, soft bow strokes tend to make the left hand seize up.
+It is extremely difficult to maintain loose relaxed left-hand shifting and vibrato when the right-hand is moving so slowly.
 We can eliminate this problem by using more bow strokes, thus allowing us to increase the bow speed.
 This usually requires breaking long slurs, but because slurs – especially in slow legato movements – are often only phrasing indications rather than bowing indications, it is often well worth it.
 Bow speed gives oxygen, life, vibrancy and energy to the sound, and freedom and flow to our movements and these qualities are often especially necessary in pianissimo passages.
 Unfortunately, in orchestras we have to do the bowings that are given by the conductor or group leader (who usually has a good cello, a good bow, and an excellent bow arm).

 Fortunately, slow soft bows are not only an uncomfortable reality and a necessary skill but are also an excellent exercise in body control (a string player’s Tai Chi or Yoga at the instrument).
-Try the following example from the opening of the second movement of same symphony.
+Try the following example from the opening of the second movement of the same symphony.
 Then try it with one bar to a bow to see how much easier it feels, and how much more vibrant, singing and free it sounds.

-So what style of painting do you most like or identify with: watercolours or oils? ……. how much paint do you like to put on your brush? …….. are you frugal or generous when you spread the jam, peanut butter, honey, humus, butter, mayonnaise etc on your bread? ……. do you like your shower with lots of water pressure? …… do you prefer big strong animals or small delicate ones? ….. are you strong and determined, or more sensitive and thoughtful ….. ?????
+So what style of painting do you most like or identify with: watercolours or oils? ……. how much paint do you like to put on your brush? …….. are you frugal or generous when you spread the jam, peanut butter, honey, hummus, butter, mayonnaise etc on your bread? ……. do you like your shower with lots of water pressure? …… do you prefer big strong animals or small delicate ones? ….. are you strong and determined, or more sensitive and thoughtful ….. ?????

 Our sound at the instrument, like our voice, normally reflects fundamental aspects of our psyche.
 Combining the different bowing variables (speed, pressure, point of contact and hair angle) is a complex task that we do largely automatically, searching unconsciously for the sound that most resembles (pleases) us.
 In the same way that each individual has a unique voice, we each also have our own “sound personality” – our personal sound profile.
 This applies of course both to performers and to composers.
-Players imprint their sound on the music they play and composers do the same in the music they write: Brahms likes darkness and thick, dense textures (oil paints) whereas Mozart and Debussy are quite the contrary (water colours and lightness).
+Players imprint their sound on the music they play and composers do the same in the music they write: Brahms likes darkness and thick, dense textures (oil paints) whereas Mozart and Debussy are quite the contrary (watercolours and lightness).